For CFOs & COOs at mid-market companies

 These are not technology failures.
 They are the predictable consequences of data infrastructure that was never properly designed — and they are solvable.

-Anstrom designs and builds the underlying infrastructure that makes data reliable, consistent, and usable across the organisation — then stays on to operate it.
-The result is a functioning data team without the cost or complexity of building one internally.
+Anstrom designs and builds the underlying infrastructure that makes data reliable, consistent, and usable across the organisation.

 Structure of an engagement